Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/linkchecker/index.md

 }
 ```

-The type also has several getters and setters, but they are largely irrelevant
+(The type also has several getters and setters, but they are largely irrelevant
-for our purposes.
+for our purposes)

 The first big operation that we can do with `Options` is to "join" a directory
 and a link.
 This reduces to a `current_dir.join(second)` in the simplest case,